MadalinaKopacz/IntroductionToRobotics/README.md

 - State 1: default, reinstated after State 4 ends.
 We have green light for cars, red light for people, no sounds.
 The duration is indefinite, change by pressing the button.
 - State 2: Starts after 8 seconds after a button press.
 The light is yellow for cars, red for people and no sounds.
 This state lasts 3 seconds.
 - State 3: Starts after State 2 ends.
 The light is red for cars, green for people and there is a beeping sounds from the buzzer at a constant interval.
 This state lasts 8 seconds.
 - State 4: Starts after State 3 ends.
 The light is red for cars, **blinking green** for people and there is a beeping sounds from the buzzer at a constant interval, faster then the beeping in the previous state.
-This state lasts 3 seconds.
 This state lasts 4 seconds.

 #### Coding Task
 Coding style is of utmost importance.
 Magic numbers are not accepted and style consistency is key.
 An importantcoding challenge present in this task is using **millis()** instead of **delay()**.